seajs/seajs/README.md

-SeaJS is an open source framework that makes it easy to build web pages and applications.
+SeaJS is a JavaScript framework that makes it easy to build scalable web applications.

 ## Features